How Dysport works

-In 2015, Dysport received approval for use in adults with upper limb spasticity, and in 2017, received an expanded indication for adult spasticity which added lower limb.
+In 2009, Dysport initially was approved by the FDA back for use in adults with cervical dystonia.
+In 2015, Dysport received approval for use in adults with upper limb spasticity, and in 2017, it received an expanded indication for adult spasticity that added lower limb.
 In 2016, Dysport was approved for use in children (2 & older) with lower limb spasticity.

 Dysport significantly improved abnormal head position and neck pain